 - Simple machines include lever, wheel and axle, pulley, incline plane, screw, and wedge.

-- Physical forces include inertia, gravity, friction, stored energy, combustion, etc. (note that no flames are allowed, combustion should only be used diagrammatically).
+- Physical forces include inertia, gravity, friction, stored energy, combustion, etc. (note that no flames are allowed on site, combustion should only be used diagrammatically).

 Display (diagram), Documentation, and Construction

-- Should be documented with a written sequential procession from beginning to final step
+- The entry should be documented with a written sequential procession from beginning to final step

 - Illustrations should clearly define the sequence of operation, including direction of force